Roux by Melsplains

 Set up once

 Fill out your Family Preferences file — what you like, what you don't, protein rules, portion sizes.
 Describe your usual rotation of meals.
-Takes about 15 minutes the first time.
+This is the biggest lift.
+You're not entering data — you're writing down what's been living in your head.
+Worth doing once, slowly.

 02